Supreme Court of the United States: Politicization of the court

 Clerks hired by each of the justices of the Supreme Court are often given considerable leeway in the opinions they draft.
-"Supreme Court clerkship appeared to be a nonpartisan institution from the 1940s into the 1980s," according to a study published in 2009 by the law review of Vanderbilt University Law School.
-"As law has moved closer to mere politics, political affiliations have naturally and predictably become proxies for the different political agendas that have been pressed in and through the courts," former federal court of appeals judge J. Michael Luttig said.
+"Supreme Court clerkship appeared to be a nonpartisan institution from the 1940s into the 1980s", according to a study published in 2009 by the law review of Vanderbilt University Law School.
+"As law has moved closer to mere politics, political affiliations have naturally and predictably become proxies for the different political agendas that have been pressed in and through the courts", former federal court of appeals judge J. Michael Luttig said.

 David J. Garrow, professor of history at the University of Cambridge, stated that the court had thus begun to mirror the political branches of government.
-"We are getting a composition of the clerk workforce that is getting to be like the House of Representatives," Professor Garrow said.
+"We are getting a composition of the clerk workforce that is getting to be like the House of Representatives", Professor Garrow said.
 "Each side is putting forward only ideological purists."
 According to the Vanderbilt Law Review study, this politicized hiring trend reinforces the impression that the Supreme Court is "a superlegislature responding to ideological arguments rather than a legal institution responding to concerns grounded in the rule of law."
-A poll conducted in June 2012 by The New York Times and CBS News showed just 44% of Americans approve of the job the Supreme Court is doing.
-Three-quarters said justices' decisions are sometimes influenced by their political or personal views.
-One study, using four-year panel data, found that public opinion of the Supreme Court was highly stable over time.

 Criticism and controversies

-The Supreme Court has been the object of criticisms and controversies on a range of issues.
-Among them:
+The following are some of the criticisms and controversies about the Court that are not discussed in previous sections.

+Unlike in most high courts, the United States Supreme Court has lifetime tenure, an unusual amount of power over elected branches of government, and a difficult constitution to amend.
+To these, among other factors, have been attributed by some critics the Court's diminished stature abroad and lower approval ratings at home, which have dropped from the mid-60s in the late 1980s to around 40% in the early 2020s.
+Additional factors cited by critics include the polarization of national politics, ethics scandals, and specific controversial partisan rulings, including the relaxation of campaign finance rules, increased gerrymandering, weakened voting laws, Dobbs v.
+Jackson and Bush v.
+Gore.
+The continued consolidation of power by the court and, as a result of its rulings, the Republican Party, has sparked debate over when democratic backsliding becomes entrenched single-party rule.

+Approval ratings

+Public trust in the court peaked in the late 1980s.
+Since the 2022 Dobbs ruling that overturned Roe v.
+Wade and devolved the regulation of abortion, Democrats and independents have increasingly lost trust in the court, seen the court as political, and expressed support for reforming the institution.
+Historically, the court had relatively more trust than other government institutions.

+After recording recent high approval ratings in the late 1980s around 66% approval, the court's ratings have declined to an average of around 40% between mid-2021 and February 2024.